Dr Wanqing Li B.Sc (ZJU), M.Sc (ZJU), PhD (UWA), SMIEEE

 dynamic American Sign Language (ASL) gestures, and 10 people.
 Each person

 performs each gesture 2-3 times.
 There are 336 files in total, each

-has been segmented.
-The file name has the format sub_depth_m_n where m
+segmented.
+The file name has the format sub_depth_m_n where m is the person

 Each file is a MAT file which can be loaded with 64bit MATLAB.
 Below is a sample MATLAB code to load a file: